tlienart/Xranklin.jl/docs/syntax/basics.md

   These are not currently supported in Franklin.
 }

+\skip

 ### Internal links

 Every header in Franklin automatically has an anchor attached to it for easy reference.
 For instance the current header corresponds to the anchor id `internal_links`.
 To link to such an anchor, the same syntax as for links can be used except the path is `#id`, so for instance:

 \showmd{
   [internal links](#internal_links)